Broccoli Bacon Salad (Paleo + Gluten-Free)

-Broccoli Bacon Salad – This yummy broccoli salad is one of my favorite summer sides for barbecues, picnics, and potlucks.
+Broccoli Bacon Salad – This yummy broccoli salad with bacon is one of my favorite summer sides for barbecues, picnics, and potlucks.
 (Gluten-Free, Paleo-Friendly)

 Summer is salad season for me.
 I think it’s a combination of all the fresh fruits & veggies in season and the soaring summer temps that make me crave something cool.
 It’s also perfect for grilling season–summer salads and sides are exactly what we need to fill out a meal.